flekschas/2d-camera/README.md

 - `distance` is the distance between the target and the camera.
 - `rotation` is angle in radiance around the z axis with respect to the viewport center.
 - `viewCenter` is the center point of the canvas w.r.t the view coordinates.
 When operating in normalized-device coordinates this must be `[0,0]` but the center can differ when operating in pixel coordinates.
+- `scaleBounds` are the min and max allowed scalings.

 **Returns** A new 2d camera object